yonakoi/yonakoi.github.io/_projects/(6) Mina's Fans.md

 name: Mina's Fans
 tools: [Ignore me]
 image: ../images/minas-fans.png
 description: A program that simulates steering behaviors in NPCS.
 You play as an idol named Mina, who is a renowned genius in the entertainment industry!
 But with great fame comes great responsibility...
-Mina loves her fans, but this time around they seem to love her a little too much!
-So the only thing to do is to either run, or go back on stage to satisfy them!
 ---
 # Mina's Fans